-The sensor measures what the sensing element is in contact with.
-Any deposit or fluid around other parts of the sensor probe, outside the sensing area, will not affect the measurements.
+Rheonics SRD sensor measures what the sensing element is in contact with.
+This means that any deposit or fluid around other parts of the sensor probe, outside of the sensing area, will not affect the measurements.

 Contact Rheonics Support Team for recommendations on installation.
 Share your installation proposal and a representative will contact you.